cyberfrosty/webapps/LIGHTSAIL.md

 * Start instance and note the static IP address assigned

-* SSH into the instance
+* SSH into the instance, using command line or from AWS console
 ```
-ssh ubuntu@54.112.119.1
+ssh ubuntu@54.86.117.1
 ```

-* Update and restart as needed using
+* Update and restart as needed using, stop and reboot can also be done via AWS console
 ```
 sudo apt-get update
 sudo apt-get upgrade